kkshivani18/terraform-learn/README.md

         terraform workspace list
       ```

-  **Using Workspaces for Environment Management**
+  ### **Using Workspaces for Environment Management**
   Workspaces streamline environment management by providing a clear and organized way to handle multiple environments.
-Here are some benefits and practices for using
-  workspaces:

   **Benefits of Using Workspaces**
     - Isolation: Each workspace has its own state file, ensuring that changes in one environment do not affect others.